Heron4gf/hpet/README.md

 Cosmetics can also have **other attributes**, which are the following:<br><br>
 **color**, to configure the default Cosmetic color in hex, only applies to Leather armor types.<br>
 **price**, requires [Vault](https://www.spigotmc.org/resources/vault.34315/) to be installed.
 Allows users to unlock Pets using economy.
 By default pets are not buyable.<br>

+**Importing Cosmetics from ItemsAdder**
+You can also import cosmetics from an ItemsAdder namespace using the following option:
+**import_itemsadder:** <namespace>
+this option can be put once in each yml file that defines cosmetics.
+The cosmetics **id**, **description**, and **item** will be defined by default from the ItemsAdder configuration, to override the default values you just need to configure the cosmetic values you want to change. **wear** is set by default to **HEAD** if the item is an ItemsAdder HAT, else it gets set as **OFF_HAND** item
+**Notice:** importing doesn't mean enabling.
+To enable the cosmetics you will be still required to put them in enabledPets, even if you imported from ItemsAdder

 ### Pet levelling
 Pets can have levels, to enable levelling you have to enable them in config here: